flamejs/flame.js/README.md

 The starter kit is a simple static application that you can start hacking with.
 In most real projects, you're probably going to need some build tools and a backend server, but Flame.js is agnostic to all those.
 The starter kit also includes all of Flame’s dependencies.

+You can play around with Flame in your browser with this [jsFiddle](http://jsfiddle.net/nv25J/1/).

 For a bit more extensive example, see the [address book application](https://github.com/flamejs/flame-address-book).